 For those men who are feeling down on themselves because they weren’t blessed with Ben Affleck’s height or Michael B. Jordan’s abs, fear not.
 Height ain’t nothing but a number.
 One of the most important things a person should strive for in life, after their basic needs are met, is confidence.
 Confidence is a simple belief in yourself, period, and also realizing that failure isn’t bad.
 We fall to pick ourselves back up.
 For my fellas who are feeling down on themselves because they cannot look over the entire crowd at a concert (remember those?)
 You have to accept the attributes you are born with.
 I have talked frankly about how to become a more evolved man, no matter your height.

 We need to look to the real world to see short men who have great success in their respective fields.
-From the legendary civil rights hero Martin Luther King Jr. (an iconic short king) to the talented and musical genius of Prince to rapper extraordinaire Lil’ Wayne to the short king of the foreign film fame, Gael García Bernal; all men of smaller statures, but consider greats in their fields.
+From the legendary civil rights hero Martin Luther King Jr. (an iconic short king) to the talented and musical genius of Prince to martial arts cultural icon Bruce Lee to rapper extraordinaire Lil’ Wayne to the short king of the foreign film fame, Gael García Bernal; all men of smaller statures, but considered greats in their fields.
 We don’t have to look to solely famous or notable men who have craved out great lives and improve their respective communities.
 Even if they had to deal with a few short jokes.
 You can find these men in your everyday life.
 They are the evolved men who carry themselves a certain way and uplift others, even if they won’t win an NBA dunk contest or headline the main event of WrestleMania.

 It’s time my fellow short kings overturn the tall, dark, and handsome gold standard.
 (Sorry Tinder!)
 Standards of beauty and attraction change with the times.
 Today we are living in an era where what it means to be attractive can be defined by the individual to overturn traditional rigid beauty standards.
 I personally know men who are strong, confident, and leaders in their communities.
 Some of these men dwarf me, but many others are vertically challenged.
 If you’re five foot two, you shouldn’t bet all your success on having a leggy lady like Adriana Lima on your arm.
 There’s plenty of people out there that will like you for who you are.